 Nipple Shape and Flow Rate

 For breastfed babies, look for a wide, breast-shaped nipple with a gradual slope — this encourages the same wide latch baby uses at the breast.
-Avoid narrow, elongated nipples that encourage a straw-like sucking motion.
+Always start with the slowest flow nipple available.

 When to Introduce a Bottle to a Breastfed Baby

 Most lactation experts recommend introducing a bottle around 4 weeks postpartum.
 This window is considered the sweet spot: breastfeeding is usually established enough that a bottle won’t cause confusion, but baby is still young enough to be flexible about different feeding methods.
-Waiting too long (beyond 8-12 weeks) can lead to bottle refusal.

 A Note About Daycare Bottles